-A friendly fellow sent in a wonderful pre-purchase question that I'm sure many other newcomers to the audio interface world are curious about too.
-It's a fun ride, so please read along as we learn about...
+A friendly fellow sent in a wonderful pre-purchase question about direct monitoring that I’m sure many other newcomers to the audio interface world are curious about too.
+It’s a fun ride, so please read along as we learn about…

 Before you even read this, you can rest easy knowing it had a happy ending: “I purchased the unit.
 Aside from an issue where I had some latency in recording (had to change the driver from Windows type to ASIO), it works very well and the sound is great!”

 Direct Monitoring Inputs & Click Track on Audio Interface

 Hello.
 I have been reading your reviews and articles for a while now.
 Thank you; they are very helpful.
 I have been recording at home for about four years and have learned much through trial and error, though mostly through error.
 I have hit some walls, but being self-taught, that is certainly to be expected.

 I use my computer and a software program from a small company in Germany called Multitrack Studio.
 I am very happy with it, and customer support is within hours.
 I have been recording using a Peavey USB 8 mixer as my audio interface: I hope I use that term correctly.
 I run my microphones to this and it connects with the computer via USB.